 There is a popular myth among people in the Caribbean country about predicting a baby’s gender.
 A knife, a spoon, and a fork are placed separately under 3 chairs and the mom-to-be is asked to choose a chair to sit on.

-If the expectant mother chooses the chair with a spoon, it’s a baby girl.
-But, if she chooses the chair with the knife, the baby will be a boy and if she sits on a chair with the fork then the gender of the baby is not determined.
+If the expectant mother chooses the chair with a spoon, it’s a baby girl. if she chooses the chair with the knife, the baby will be a boy and if she sits on a chair with the fork then the gender of the baby is not determined.

 Another unique birth ritual shows a connection between the baby’s gender and the thickness and color of the hair of the mother.
 The expectant mother with thick and shiny hair will have a baby boy while the opposite suggests a baby girl.